 The Virginia Peninsula, also known as the Lower Peninsula, is an area rich in history and is home to some of the earliest settlements and most storied names in American history, including Jamestown, Williamsburg, and Yorktown.
-The extensive history and settlement of the area has led to a culturally rich and diverse region that encompasses farmland and rural towns, as well as well-developed cities such as Newport News and Hampton.
-This variety provides the best of both worlds, allowing for a private experience while at Stonehouse, and a wide range of nearby conveniences and amenities.
+The long history and settlement of the area has led to a culturally rich and diverse region that encompasses farmland and rural towns, as well as well-developed cities such as Newport News and Hampton.
+This variety provides the best of both worlds, allowing for a private experience while at the property with a wide range of nearby conveniences and amenities when needed.